 There are dozens of these apps to help you save money (and not just on groceries).
 Check out this list of our favorites.

 Lean more about how Ibotta works in our in-depth review.

 #7.
 Don’t Overlook Paper Coupons

-Some of the best discounts are still offered via paper coupons.
+Some of the best discounts can still be obtained by clipping coupons.
 You can snag these from the Sunday paper, machines in the store, or affixed to certain products in the supermarket.

 On top of that, many manufacturers allow you to print your own coupons online.

 You can also check individual manufacturer websites like Betty Crocker, Pillsbury, Dove, Kellogg’s and more for printable coupons.

 Another option for printable coupons is Swagbucks, a popular cash-back/rewards site and app.
 You can print up to 50 coupons a day, and you’ll earn points (which can be redeemed for gift cards) on top of the face value of the coupon.

 You can learn more about how the site works in our Swagbucks review.